Qubo: Programming

-Qubo featured archived content from the programming libraries of NBCUniversal, Corus Entertainment (primarily from its Nelvana unit), Scholastic Corporation, DreamWorks Animation, Classic Media, Trilogy Animation Group, WildBrain, 9 Story Media Group and Splash Entertainment, with its programs targeted all ages 5 to 14.
-Though there was a first agreement of the two companies (NBCUniversal, and Ion Media) to produce a new series for the network and program block each year, Qubo only produced three original series: My Friend Rabbit (2007–08), Turbo Dogs (2008–2011), and season 1 of Shelldon (2009–2012).
+Qubo featured archived content from the programming libraries of NBCUniversal, Corus Entertainment (primarily from its Nelvana unit), Scholastic Corporation, DreamWorks Animation, Classic Media (including its Big Idea Entertainment unit), Trilogy Animation Group, WildBrain, 9 Story Media Group and Splash Entertainment, with its programs targeted all ages 5 to 14.
+Though there was a first agreement of the two companies (NBCUniversal and Ion Media) to produce a new series for the network and program block each year, Qubo only produced three original series: My Friend Rabbit (2007–08), Turbo Dogs (2008–2011), and season 1 of Shelldon (2009–2012).
 Qubo regularly broadcast series aimed at preschoolers during the morning and afternoon hours, while series aimed at older children were featured as part of the network's evening schedule.

 Programming on both Qubo Channel and its companion Qubo blocks on NBC, Telemundo, Ion Television, and Ion Plus accounted for all educational and informative (E/I) programming, relieving Ion Media (both its O&O stations and certain Ion affiliates that carry the 24-hour channel) from the responsibility of carrying programs compliant with guidelines dictated by the Children's Television Act on its other subchannel services.
 This allowed Ion to carry Ion Shop, HSN and QVC without overlaying any E/I programming on those subchannels.

 Schedule issues

-Although the Qubo blocks on both NBC and Telemundo regularly aired on Saturday mornings (with Telemundo’s Qubo block also broadcasting on Sunday mornings), affiliates in some parts of the country deferred certain programs within the lineup to Sunday morning timeslots to accommodate locally produced programs (such as weekend morning newscasts) or due to scheduling issues with regional or network sports broadcasts that start in time periods normally occupied by the block.
-The Qubo block on Ion Television remained unaffected by these scheduling issues, as Ion primarily airs syndicated reruns (although sports programming was later added to Ion’s lineup in April 2024, just over three years after Qubo ceased operations) and is often distributed through a national feed.
+Although the Qubo blocks on both NBC and Telemundo regularly aired on Saturday mornings (with Telemundo’s Qubo block also broadcasting on Sunday mornings), affiliates in some parts of the country deferred certain programs within the lineup to Sunday morning timeslots to accommodate locally produced programs (such as weekend morning newscasts) or due to scheduling issues with regional or network sports broadcasts starting in time periods normally occupied by the block.
+These scheduling disruptions did not affect the Qubo block on Ion Television, whose programming schedule consisted largely of syndicated reruns and, like the standalone Qubo Channel, was distributed through a national feed.